Jewish activists And Rabbis Protest On Capitol Hill In Support Of Dreamers

 “This is no time for business as usual.
 In the Torah, we are called 36 different ways to love the stranger, the orphan, and the widow.
 We were strangers in the land of Egypt, and know what it means to be turned away from places we thought of as home.
 Today, we say there is no more time to waste.
 We insist that Dreamers be recognized as the Americans that they are.”

-Meanwhile, according to The Daily Caller, Chief of Staff John Kelley met Members of the Congressional Hispanic Caucus (CHC) in what was seen as a positive, yet disappointing discussion, because Kelley failed to offer any solution to the immigration problem.
+Meanwhile, according to The Daily Caller, Chief of Staff John Kelly met Members of the Congressional Hispanic Caucus (CHC) in what was seen as a positive, yet disappointing discussion, because Kelley failed to offer any solution to the immigration problem.
 “Unfortunately, Mr. Kelly didn’t bring a proposal and didn’t bring us a solution and a way forward,” Democratic Rep. Luis Gutiérrez of Illinois told reporters after the meeting.
 “I thought since the general knew so well the position of this caucus that to reiterate it would now be the best use of time, but reiterate we did.”

 GOP Florida Rep. Carlos Curbelo believes they are getting close to a deal, adding he’s confident the administration is open to providing a path to citizenship for Dreamers.